-Stress affects us in many ways, both physically and emotionally, and in varying intensities.
+Stress affects us in lots of ways, both physically and emotionally, and in varying intensities.

 Research has shown that stress can sometimes be positive.
 It makes us more alert and helps us perform better in certain situations.
 However, stress has only been found to be beneficial if it is short-lived.
 Excessive or prolonged stress can lead to illnesses such as heart disease and mental health problems such as anxiety and depression.

 During situations that make you feel threatened or upset, your body creates a stress response.
-This can cause various physical symptoms, change how you behave, and lead you to experience more intense emotions.
+This can cause a variety of physical symptoms, change the way you behave, and lead you to experience more intense emotions.

 People react differently to stress.
 Some common symptoms of stress include sleeping problems, sweating, or a change in appetite.

-Symptoms like these are triggered by a rush of stress hormones in your body, which allow you to deal with pressures or threats when released.
-This is known as the “fight or flight” response.
-Hormones called adrenaline and noradrenaline raises your blood pressure and increase your heart rate and the rate at which you perspire.
+Symptoms like these are triggered by a rush of stress hormones in your body which, when released, allow you to deal with pressures or threats.
+This is known as the ‘fight or flight’ response.
+Hormones called adrenaline and noradrenaline raise your blood pressure, increase your heart rate and increase the amount you sweat.
 This prepares your body for an emergency response.
 These hormones can also reduce blood flow to your skin and reduce your stomach activity.
 Cortisol, another stress hormone, releases fat and sugar into your system to boost your energy.

 As a result, you may experience headaches, muscle tension, pain, nausea, indigestion and dizziness.
 You may also breathe more quickly, have palpitations or suffer from various aches and pains.
-In the long-term, you may be putting yourself at risk from heart attacks and strokes.
+In the long term, you may be putting yourself at risk of heart attacks and strokes.

-All these changes are your body’s way of making it easier for you to fight or run away.
+Humans have inherited these things from our ancient ancestors, who needed to be able to either run away from danger or stay and fight.
 Once the pressure or threat has passed, your stress hormone levels usually return to normal.
 However, if you’re constantly under stress, these hormones remain in your body, leading to the symptoms of stress.
-If you’re stuck in a busy office or on an overcrowded train, you can’t fight or run away, so you can’t use the chemicals your body makes to protect you.
-Over time, the build-up of these chemicals and the changes they produce can be damaging for your health.
+If you’re stuck in a busy office or on an overcrowded train, you can’t run away, so you can’t use up the chemicals your own body makes to protect you.
+Over time, the build-up of these chemicals and the changes they produce can be damaging to your health.

-When stressed, you may experience many different feelings, including anxiety, irritability or low self-esteem, which can make you withdrawn, indecisive or tearful.
+When you are stressed you may have lots of different feelings, including anxiety, irritability or low self-esteem, which can lead you to become withdrawn, indecisive or tearful.

-You may experience periods of constant worry, racing thoughts, or repeatedly going over the same things in your head.
+You may have periods of constant worry, racing thoughts, or repeatedly going over the same things in your head.
 Some people experience changes in their behaviour.
-They may lose their temper more easily, act irrationally, or become verbally or physically aggressive.
-These feelings can feed on each other and produce physical symptoms, making you feel worse.
+They may lose their temper more easily, act irrationally or become more verbally or physically aggressive.
+These feelings can feed on each other and produce physical symptoms, which can make you feel even worse.
 For example, extreme anxiety can make you feel so unwell that you then worry you have a serious physical condition.

 Everyone experiences stress.
-However, tackling your life, health and well-being are important to tackle it as soon as possible when it affects your life.
-While stress affects everyone differently, there are common signs and symptoms you can look out for:
+However, when it affects your life, health and well-being, it’s important to tackle it as soon as possible.
+While stress affects everyone differently, there are common signs and symptoms for you to look out for: